Exawind/openturbine/docs/dev_plan.md

 ### Accessible software

-Access to the software is an important consideration for the longevity and relevance of `OpenTurbine`.
+Access to the software is an important consideration for the longevity and relevance of OpenTurbine.
 In short, if the software is not accessible, it won't be used, extended, or maintained.
 All development efforts should always consider user and developer accessibility as a key driver.
-The distinction between "user" and "developer" is not always clear, but accessibility efforts should address concerns for both types of engagement with `OpenTurbine`.
+The distinction between "user" and "developer" is not always clear, but accessibility efforts should address concerns for both types of engagement with OpenTurbine.

 Documentation is the primary tool for addressing accessibility.
 As a guideline, the practice of documentation driven development should be